RambabuKarravula/Chatbot-Assignment/README.md

-Sure, I can help you generate the content for the README file, including the issues you faced and how you resolved them.
-Here's a draft:
+### Question Answering System for Israel-Hamas Conflict
-Question Answering System for Israel-Hamas Conflict This project aims to build a rudimentary Question Answering system that can answer questions related to the Israel-Hamas war.
+This project aims to build a rudimentary Question Answering system that can answer questions related to the Israel-Hamas war.
 The system is built using natural language processing techniques, language models, and data indexing libraries.
 Dataset
 The dataset for this project is a JSON file containing approximately 37,000 news articles from different sources reporting on the Israel-Hamas war.
 The articles were published between October 2023 and March 2024.
 However, not all articles in the dataset are relevant to the Israel-Hamas conflict, and some may contain noise such as punctuation, special characters, and irrelevant symbols.